menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Walkerville is generally considered to be a blue-collar town.
-41.33% of the Walkerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Walkerville is a village of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
-There are especially a lot of people living in Walkerville who work in sales jobs (22.67%), office and administrative support (9.33%), and personal care services (5.33%).
+48.89% of the Walkerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Walkerville is a village of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Walkerville who work in sales jobs (15.56%), teaching (12.22%), and personal care services (8.89%).

 Setting & Lifestyle

-As is often the case in a small village, Walkerville doesn't have a public transportation system that people use for their commute.
+Walkerville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Walkerville in 2022 was $15,622, which is low income relative to Michigan and the nation.
-This equates to an annual income of $62,488 for a family of four.
-However, Walkerville contains both very wealthy and poor people as well.
-Walkerville also has one of the higher rates of people living in poverty in the nation, with 36.79% of its population below the federal poverty line.
+The per capita income in Walkerville in 2022 was $15,647, which is low income relative to Michigan and the nation.
+This equates to an annual income of $62,588 for a family of four.

-Walkerville is a somewhat ethnically-diverse village.
+Walkerville is a very ethnically-diverse village.
 The people who call Walkerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Walkerville residents report their race to be White, followed by Native American.
+The greatest number of Walkerville residents report their race to be White.
 Walkerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.26% of the village’s residents.
-Important ancestries of people in Walkerville include German, English, Irish, Polish, and Swedish.
+People of Hispanic or Latino origin account for 26.15% of the village’s residents.
+Important ancestries of people in Walkerville include German, English, Polish, Irish, and Dutch.

 The most common language spoken in Walkerville is English.
 Other important languages spoken here include Spanish and Polish.